tillersystems/TestiOS/README.md

 ## Test 5

-Write a function that given a list of non negative integers, arranges them such that they form the largest possible number.
+Write a function that given a list of non negative integers, arranges them such as it forms the greatest number possible.

-For example, given [50, 2, 1, 9] the largest formed number is 95021.
+For example, given [50, 2, 1, 9] the greatest formed number is 95021.

 ## Test 6